DoctorQuote/The-Stick-of-Joseph/README.md

 The [video](https://youtu.be/4KU9m4emCo4?si=fW_7R4hjbsmY4JNO) shows how to use the program.

 ## Foreword
 Pure religion has nothing to do with me controlling you - it has to do with God, controlling me.
+(Romans 13:7 / #28274)

 Adam, after all, was permitted to do whatever she did.